Zerodya/dockeraise/README.md

 # Dockeraise
-Raise a full Docker setup in your server in seconds!
+Raise a full Docker installation in your server with ease!

-Simple bash script to automate the installation of Docker on Debian-based servers.
+Simple bash script to automate the installation of Docker (and Docker compose) on servers running Debian.
-It also lets you choose if you want to install `docker-compose`, and create a Docker user.
+It also lets you create a Docker user.

-> Only tested on fresh Debian 11 installations.
+> Should work on both Debian 11 and 12.
+Only tested on fresh Debian 12 installations.
 Reviewing the code is recommended.

 ***
 You can either [download](https://github.com/Zerodya/dockeraise/blob/main/dockeraise.sh) the script and run it manually, or use the following command: